tibetan-nlp/classical-tibetan-corpus/README.md

 ## Vertical TXT

-The corpus is available as vertical TXT files (for example, `volume-11854.txt`), with each word occupying its own line.
+The corpus is available as vertical TXT files (for example, `mila.txt`), with each word occupying its own line.
 A TAB separates the word form from its part-of-speech.
 At this stage the corpus is not lemmatised, and so the part-of-speech is always followed by a dash.